- Action Bomb: The Mebium Dynamite, which he learned from his mentor Ultraman Taro.

 - Expressive Ears: Has two ears that flash up whenever he breathes his fireballs.
 They also catch radio waves to manipulate them.

-- Female Monster Surprise: Apparently, the first Kelbeam laid an egg while hiding in the sea that became the second Kelbeam!
+- Female Monster Surprise: The first Kelbeam was actually a female that laid an egg while hiding in the sea which hatched into the second Kelbeam.

 - Half the Man He Used to Be: The first one's fate.